nelsontky/let-it-go/README.md

 * 360 degree photos of the vicinity of each toilet to facilitate recognition and navigation to a toilet.
 * Detailed information about each toilet such as the availability of facilities like wheelchair accessible cubicles or presense of shower heads.
 * Ability to filter/sort toilets by features such as proximity (duh!) and gender.
+* Share toilets to social media!
-* Rudimentary review system that is linked to Google account.
+* Review system that is linked to Google account.
     * Each Google account can only submit 1 review, with the ability to edit or delete the review.
     * Ability to rate toilets with stars, average stars are shown at the top.
     * Reviews are paginated, preventing reviews from taking too much page space.